jidanhumaidi/jidanhumaidi.github.io/_pages/about.md

 ---

 ![Illustration of combining vision and language modalities](/images/cover.png){: .align-right width="300px"}
-Hello 👋, I am an undergraduate student in **Automation Engineering at Diponegoro University, Indonesia**.
+👨🏻‍💻 I am an undergraduate student in **Automation Engineering at Diponegoro University, Indonesia**.

-My research interests span **Embedded Systems, Wireless Sensor Networks, Internet of Things (IoT), Applied Machine Learning, Mobile Computing, and Edge Computing**.
+🔬 My research interests span **Embedded Systems, Wireless Sensor Networks, Internet of Things (IoT), Applied Machine Learning, Mobile Computing, and Edge Computing**.

-I have actively engaged in both academic and extracurricular research programs, ranging from robotics competitions to international research training, and I am preparing to continue my graduate studies with the long-term goal of pursuing a PhD.
+📽️ I have actively engaged in both academic and extracurricular research programs, ranging from robotics competitions to international research training, and I am preparing to continue my graduate studies with the long-term goal of pursuing a PhD.

 ---